 stabilising economic institutions which reward competitive success in discovering & accumulating survival value in 'know how' and penalise failure & cheating

 hard work, honesty & thrift

-There are ongoing difficulties in establishing these elements of liberal democracy.
+There were ongoing difficulties in establishing these enduring elements of liberal democracy.

 c) Evolving Evolutionary Ideas.